gokul-106/customer-revenue-intelligence/README.md

 ## Summary

 This project demonstrates how data analytics and machine learning can transform raw transactional data into actionable business insights, enabling customer segmentation, churn prediction, and revenue optimization at scale.

-This project demonstrates how data analytics and machine learning can transform raw transactional data into actionable business insights, enabling customer segmentation, churn prediction, and revenue optimization at scale.